-22.1.
-U7 and U9

-- U7 and U9 teams do not belong to a league.
-Instead, the EVMHA works with the FMHA and CPMHA to organize a series of exhibition games. - o These games do not count against the allowable four exhibition games per season. - Team managers must attend a scheduling meeting with the other associations to determine a game schedule.
-The EVMHA half-ice coordinator will arrange this meeting. - o The EKMHA determines the game format and rules. - To play exhibition games, the following forms must be submitted to the half-ice coordinator - o Interdistrict Travel & Exhibition Game Form: - Must be submitted 12 days before games. - Must be completed for every exhibition game scheduled against B.C. teams. - o Out of Province & USA Hockey Tournament Travel/Exhibition Game Form: - Must be submitted 12 days before any exhibition games are played against teams outside of British Columbia.
+- 21.1.
+U7 and U9 - U7 and U9 teams do not belong to a league.
+Instead, the EVMHA works with the FMHA and CPMHA to organize a series of exhibition games. - These games do not count against the allowable four exhibition games per season. - Team managers must attend a scheduling meeting with the other associations to determine a game schedule.
+The EVMHA Half-Ice Coordinator will arrange this meeting. - The EKMHA determines the game format and rules. - Appropriate travel permits must be obtained before attending exhibition games. - Please see the team manager manual for information on how to acquire travel permits.

-22.2.
+21.2.
 U11, U13, U15, and U18

 - Player and team management suspensions are in effect when travelling and apply to all tournament, exhibition, and league play activities. - The EVMHA recommends that players not drive themselves to any sanctioned ice time.
-EVMHA will not be responsible for players who do not have parental supervision while attending minor hockey events. - Before playing exhibition games, the following forms must be submitted to the EVMHA President: - o Interdistrict Travel & Exhibition Game Form: - Must be submitted 10 days before any exhibition game scheduled against B.C. teams. - o Out of Province & USA Hockey Tournament Travel/Exhibition Game Form: - Must be submitted 10 days before any exhibition games scheduled against teams from outside of B.C. - This form is also required if an Albertan team hosts an exhibition game in B.C. (for example, a Calgary team in Canal Flats).
+EVMHA will not be responsible for players who do not have parental supervision while attending minor hockey events. - Appropriate travel permits must be obtained before attending exhibition games. - Please see the team manager manual for information on how to acquire travel permits.